Motivational Moments Meaningful Connections

 Why organisers book this keynote:

-Smart, strategic, and grounded in simple steps every business can apply, it stands out in a sea of generic marketing keynotes that sell services rather than help solve a critical problem.
+Smart, strategic, and grounded in simple steps every business can apply, it stands out in a sea of generic marketing keynotes that sell services and hype rather than help solve a critical problem.

 Book Fishy